xiaotaozi1127/infra-as-code-assignment/README.md

 ### Update Lambda functions Logic
 We have 2 lambda functions in this project.
-- The lambda function `register_user` is used to register the user and store the user data in dynamodb table.
+- function `register_user` is used to register the user and store the user data in dynamodb table.
-- The lambda function `verify_user` is used to verify the user by checking the user data in dynamodb table.
+- function `verify_user` is used to verify the user by checking the user data in dynamodb table.

 When we configure the terraform for lambda function, we need to provide the zip file for the lambda function.
-The following commands are used to generate the zip file for the lambda function.
+The following command is used to generate the zip file for the lambda function.
 Please upload the zip file whenever lambda function logic changes.
 ```bash
 cd src
 zip -r register_user.zip register_user.py